CCAS 2023 Annual Meeting

 Optimizing for Success in the Congenital Catheterization Laboratory

-Laura Downey, MD is an Associate Professor at Emory University in the Department of Anesthesiology and a pediatric cardiac anesthesiologist at Children’s Healthcare of Atlanta.
-She completed residency at Stanford University and pediatric and pediatric cardiac anesthesia fellowships at Boston Children’s Hospital.
+Laura Downey, MD is a Professor at Emory University in the Department of Anesthesiology and a pediatric cardiac anesthesiologist at Children’s Healthcare of Atlanta.
 Her research focuses on understanding the role of fibrinogen and platelets in hemostasis in children after cardiopulmonary bypass surgery.
-She was awarded the 2019 Society for Pediatric Anesthesiology Young Investigators Grant to complete a clinical trial comparing fibrinogen concentrate to cryoprecipitate in neonates undergoing cardiac surgery.
-She was awarded the 2021 International Anesthesia Research Society Mentored Research Award to study platelet function in neonates.
-She is currently on the CCAS Board of Directors, a member of the CCAS Research Committee, Chair of the CCAS Hemostasis Interest Group, Chair of the subcommittee on Surveys for the SPA Research Society, and a member of the ASA Patient Blood Management Committee.
+She was awarded the 2019 SPA Young Investigators Grant to complete a clinical trial comparing fibrinogen concentrate to cryoprecipitate in neonates undergoing cardiac surgery.
+In 2021, she was awarded the 2021 International Anesthesia Research Society Mentored Research Award to study platelet function in neonates.
+She is currently the Secretary for the CCAS, Chair of the CCAS Research Committee, a member of the CCAS Hemostasis Interest Group, and a member of the ASA Patient Blood Management Committee.
+She enjoys traveling, triathlons, and hiking with her dog and husband.

 Thursday, March 30, 2023